 As previously mentioned, in 1964 F.W.
 Mattox, president of Lubbock Christian College and long-time friend of Moser's, called him out of retirement to join the school's Bible faculty.
 His eight years at that school gave him countless opportunities to influence preacher students as well as countless other young people.
 His tenure there also gave him new credibility and a new platform for his errors.
 Hicks reports an interview with the late Jim Massey (reputed to be an exponent of "all grace, no law"), fellow teacher with Moser at LCC.
 Massey told Hicks that Moser, because of his doctrinal emphasis, was referred to as "the Baptist preacher" on the Bible faculty by his fellow teachers-which I would agree was very near accurate, but far short of amusing.

-The Dormant Seeds Sprout and, unfortunately, in the seed of error as well.
+The Dormant Seeds Sprout

+Seeds can lie dormant for years or even centuries, awaiting just the right conditions to germinate and spring to life.
+This power is in the Gospel seed (Luke 8:11), and, unfortunately, in the seed of error as well.
 In his book, Distant Voices: Discovering a Forgotten Past for a Changing Church, C. Leonard Allen avers: "The efforts of Moser stand directly behind some of the theological shifts occurring among contemporary Churches of Christ" (169).
-Allen, a vocal change agent and an advocate of the Manover-the-plan credo, should know-as I believe he does.
+Allen, a vocal change agent and an advocate of the Man-over-the-plan credo, should know - as I believe he does.